crazyorc/bootstrap/README.rst

 devpipeline library and provides a yocto project oriented porcelain.

 In particular, bootstrap supports the following features:

-1) Defining required layers (repo + revision) and layer dependencies
+#.
+Defining required layers (repo + revision) and layer dependencies
-2) Defining project filesystem layout via configuration file
+#.
+Defining project filesystem layout via configuration file
-3) Updating of configuration file - including add/remove layers
+#.
+Updating of configuration file - including add/remove layers

 Installation
 ------------
+You must first install devpipeline (devpipeline_).

-The simplest way to install is using pip_.
+The simplest way to install is using pip_ (adding the :code:`--user` installs to your home directory).

 .. code:: bash

     $ cd /path/to/bootstrap
     $ pip install [--user]

-If you don't have pip available, you can run :code:`setup.py` directly.
+If you don't have pip available, you can run :code:`setup.py` directly (adding the :code:`--user` installs to your home directory).

 .. code:: bash